Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 1. Self-Consumption Mode (Bill Reduction)

 • Day: Solar powers the house first.
-Excess solar charges the battery.
+Any excess solar charges the battery.
+If the battery is full, excess is sold to the grid.

-• Normal: Grid powers house, solar keeps battery 100% full.
+• Normal: The grid powers the house, and the solar keeps the battery at 100% capacity in reserve.

 3. Time-of-Use (TOU) Arbitrage